ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Setting a style's font](./images/tutPlatformer_17.png)

 Then open the "Fill" tab, activate it and set its fill color to green.
 I chose `#00A847`.
-Other good choices include main colors of the crystal, like `#2ECC71` and `#28B463`.
+Other good choices include the main colors of the crystal, like `#2ECC71` and `#28B463`.

 ![Setting a style's fill color](./images/tutPlatformer_18.png)

-We can also add a thich white line to our text.
+We can also add a thick white line to our text.
 Open the "Stroke" tab, then set the color to white and line's width to 5.
 If you can't see the result on the right, try switching to a dark UI theme for a while by clicking the hamburger menu at the top.

 ![Setting a style's line style](./images/tutPlatformer_23.png)